alenic/gym-coders-strike-back/README.md

 ## Usage

-This is an example of usage, it will simulate a single episode with the simple policy: target the checkpoint with constant thrust
+This is an example of usage, it will simulate a single episode with this simple policy: target the first next checkpoint with a constant thrust

 ```python
 import gym